kamry-bowman/Sprint-Challenge--Algorithms/Self-Study/Algorithms_Questions.md

     while (a < n * n * n):
       a = a + n * n
 ```
-This will have O(n^2) as n increased by squares and the limit is cubed.
+This will have O(n) as n increased by squares and the limit is cubed.

 ```
 b)  sum = 0